Best Instant Pot Ribs

 Cooking time

-However, you do not want them turning into mush.
-That is why I spend so many hours in the kitchen making each recipe to make sure you get the precise instructions for the most delicious dishes.
-These instant pot ribs are the best if you pressure cook them on High for 25-30 minutes with a Natural Release of 15 minutes.
-This will give you tender ribs, but NOT mushy.
+These instant pot ribs are best if you pressure cook them on High for 25-30 minutes with a Natural Release of 15 minutes.
+This will give you tender ribs, with a slight bite, but not mushy.

-However, if you are looking for a very soft, falling off the bone, pull-apart type of meat, add 5-10 more minutes to the cooking time.
+However, if you want very soft, falling-off-the-bone, pull-apart meat, add 5-10 more minutes to the cooking time.
 Overcooked ribs can become dry and chewy, which is not how you want to serve them.
-With the exact cooking time the ribs will turn out perfect.
+With the exact cooking time, the ribs will turn out perfect.

 Recipe variations and add-ins:

-• Add heat: If you love spicy foods, add some red pepper flakes to your dry rub.
+• Add heat: If you love spicy foods, add 1/2 teaspoon of red pepper flakes to the dry rub.

-• BBQ sauce: For those in a hurry, you can use store-bought barbecue sauce or your favorite one.
+• BBQ sauce: For those in a hurry, use store-bought barbecue sauce or your favorite one.

 • Other ribs: Feel free to use any kind you like best.
-Our two favorite types which we always use are:
+My two favorite types, which I always use, are:

-• Baby back ribs: They tend to be smaller in size and also more tender.
+• Baby back ribs tend to be smaller and more tender.
 They cook perfectly well and absorb the flavor nicely when cooked under pressure.
 I highly recommend using them!

-• Spare ribs: These are larger, meatier, and also have a higher fat content.
+• Spare ribs are larger and meatier and have a higher fat content.

-• Other juices: Another way to change up the flavors is to use a different juice like lemon juice or orange juice.
+• Other juices: Another way to change the flavors is to use a different juice, such as lemon or orange.

 Serving suggestions: